Drawing & Painting Concepts

 The Golden Ratio is a mathematical ratio found in nature.
 The Ancient Greeks believed that this ratio represented beautiful proportions.
 This ratio is often present in living organisms that grow free from illness or disease.
 Many artists include Renaissance artists like Leonardo da Vinci used this ratio when planning out compositions, again, because it was seen as useful in creating beautiful arrangements or compostions of forms.
 The golden ratio is is 1 to 1.618... and is represented by the Greek character phi Φ.

-Someone series about the pursuit of beauty.
+Someone serious about the pursuit of beauty.

 The Greeks were among the first to discover the golden ratio.
 They employed it in their architecture as seen here in this image of the Parthenon from Athens, Greece.